blahberi/Yandi-Parazi/README.md

 Cornflakes provides a **Scope** system which allows for more granular control over the lifetime of instances of a service.
 Within a **Scope**, Scoped services (services that use the Scoped creation strategy) are instantiated once.
 Each scope has its own single instance of the Scoped service.

 ### Using Scopes
-We can create a scope using the services provider's `CreateScope()` method.
+We can create a scope using the service provider's `CreateScope()` method.

 In the following example, assume that the service with type `IBaz` is Scoped.
 ```csharp